 Farmers are increasingly faced with the need to produce more food from fewer resources and under less predictable growing conditions.
 They are also tasked with managing the broader landscape within which they farm and mitigating the effects of climate change.

-Each year, millions of farmers around the world plant biotech crops for higher yields, improved crop quality and the ability to use sustainable farming practices such as no-till.
-Getting these innovative new traits from the lab to their fields requires a tremendous investment.
+Each year, millions of farmers around the world plant biotech crops for higher yields, improved crop quality, and the ability to use sustainable farming practices such as no-till.
+Getting these innovative new genetically modified (GM) traits from the lab to their fields requires a tremendous investment from product developers.

 - The good news is that the cost of discovery, development, and authorization of a new GM trait has declined by $21 million over the past 10 years.
 However, more importantly, the time to get these new innovations to market has increased from 13.1 years to 16.5 years.

 - Despite product developers improving parts of the research and development process, it is taking them longer to realize a return on their investment.
 And just as important, it is taking longer to get these new innovations into the hands of farmers.

 - This report demonstrates that now more than ever, a more harmonized regulatory framework around the world for GM traits would improve time to market, which promotes innovation and ultimately helps farmers and consumers.